Bill 148: An Overview for Employers

 Ontario hired 175 more employment standards officers to ensure that employers are following the new rules and regulations.
 There has been a focus on employers who compete unfairly by breaking the law.

 On November 21, 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018.
-Bill 47 will repeal sections of the previous government’s Bill 148, the Fair Workplaces, Better Jobs Act, 2017.
-The Act will come into force on January 1, 2019.
+Bill 47 has repealed sections of the previous government’s Bill 148, the Fair Workplaces, Better Jobs Act, 2017.
+The Act came into force on January 1, 2019.
 You can find more information on the new act here.

 Do you feel uncertain about Bill 148?
 Call Employer Line at 1(833) 247-3650 to speak with our HR experts.
-We’re available to help business owners 24/7, to support you with this transition to Ontario’s changing workplace laws.
+We’re available to help business owners and support you with this transition to Ontario’s changing workplace laws.